dmcooller/S2ZonaConfigurator/README.md

 ### Advanced Usage

 Just some more notes on the usage:
+- See `appsettings.json` for more configuration options.
+It can be overridden by `appsettings.Mine.json`.
 - You can turn off a mod by adding `$` at the beginning of the mod file name.
 For example, `$super_mod.json` will be ignored
 - Mods can be placed in subfolders of the `mods` folder.
 The application will process them all
 - The application produces a changelog file in the `~mods` folder.
 You can turn it off by setting `OutputChangelogFile` to `false` in the `appsettings.Mine.json` file.
-(See the `appsettings.json` file for more details)
+- The application has a feature to detect mods conflicts and it's turned on by default.
+You can turn it off by setting `DetectModConflicts` to `false` in the `appsettings.Mine.json` file.

 #### Diff